-A letter to the Albany Committee.
-Robert W. Leake protested being banished on the grounds that his goal during the conflict was to maintain equivocal neutrality.
-Robert Leake protested his banishment and emphasized the idea of "natural rights" and the right of "every individual" to "choose the state of which he will become a member."
+A letter to the Albany Committee likely authored by Peter Van Schaack.
+(This letter appears to be a later draft of the same letter written by Van Schaack, which is held by the New York Historical Society.)
+Van Schaack protested being banished on the grounds that his goal during the conflict was to maintain equivocal neutrality.
+He protested his banishment and emphasized the idea of "natural rights" and the right of "every individual" to "choose the state of which he will become a member."
 The words "every individual" twice appear underlined.
-Robert Leake requested safe passage to a place of his choice and the right to "dispose" of his land "by sale or otherwise."
+He requested safe passage to a place of his choice and the right to "dispose" of his land "by sale or otherwise."
 He also addressed the "infamy" (underlined) of the "informers" (also underlined), perhaps a reference to individuals who informed the committee of his Loyalist political views.
-In concluding his letter, Robert Leake again revisited what he referred to as the "Immutable Laws of Nature" and the "Rights of Mankind."
+In concluding his letter, he again revisited what he referred to as the "Immutable Laws of Nature" and the "Rights of Mankind."

 New York State Archives, New York State Engineer and Surveyor.
 Records of Surveys and Maps of State Lands, 1686-1892.
 Series A4016-77, Volume 7, Folder 139, Item f.

 This image is provided for education and research purposes.
 Rights may be reserved.
 Responsibility for securing permissions to distribute, publish, reproduce or other use rest with the user.
 For additional information see our Copyright and Use Statement